-Station 2 (downstream of the discharge) was also dominated by Group C taxa and they comprised over 95% of the total faunal assemblage.
-As at the previous station, Simuliidae were the most common organisms in the family, comprising over 49% of the total faunal assemblage.
-The mayfly Baetis rhodani was also common in the sample.
-The native amphipod Gammarus duebeni was noted in small numbers and for the first time at this location, the invasive amphipod Gammarus pulex was also recorded in small numbers.
-This amphipod is known to outcompete and displace Gammarus duebeni in river systems.
-Although Gammarus pulex and G. duebeni are not differentiated for the purpose of the Q rating, it is known that G. pulex is more tolerant of organic pollution than G. duebeni.
+Station 2 (downstream of the discharge) was also dominated by Group C taxa and they comprised over 98% of the total faunal assemblage.
+Baetis rhodani was the most common taxon in the sample, and it dominated at 68% of total fauna.
+Gammarus duebeni and diptern larvae from the Simuliidae family were also common.
 The most sensitive Group A taxa were absent from this sample, whilst Group B taxa were scarce.
-This group was represented mostly by cased caddis from Glossosomatidae family.
-Group D taxa were present in the sample in small numbers and they were mostly represented by the water louse Asellus aquaticus.
-Although not used as part of the Q assessment, it was noted what worms from the Naidinae order were present in large numbers in the sample.
-These worms are very tolerant of pollution.
+This group was represented mostly by cased caddis from the Limnephilidae family.
+Group D taxa were present in the sample in small numbers and they were mostly represented by the water louse Asellus aquaticus and leeches from the Erpobdellidae family.